 What to Expect

-The SROP will be operated remotely in Summer 2022.
+The SROP was operated remotely in Summer 2022.
+SROP 2023 will be operating on a hybrid model.

-The remainder of the SROP is spent on other aspects of graduate admissions preparation and professional development, including an integrated Graduate Records Examination (GRE) Preparation Course and presentations at a virtual conference.
+The remainder of the SROP is spent on other aspects of graduate admissions preparation and professional development., including presentations at a virtual conference.

 Full Program Benefits